stgm/scientific-programming-1/11 Algorithms/20 Water/50 water.md

 # Water

-Implement a program that reports a users water usage back to them, by calculating the how many bottles of drinking water is consumed by the number of minutes they shower.
+Implement a program that reports a user's water usage back to them by calculating the how many bottles of drinking water are consumed by the number of minutes they shower.

 	How many minutes do you shower?
 1
 	12

 	How many minutes do you shower?
 10
 	120